bartoszpiechnik25/openx-assignment/README.md

 - ### Neural Network

-    The neural network model is a neural network classifier with a maximum number of iterations of 100.
+    The neural network model is a neural network classifier trained for 70 epochs.
 The accuracy of the model is 94%.
      ![Screenshot](models/evaluation/nerual_net.png)

     The best set of hyperparameters for the neural network model is: